bbauska/JS-svg/README.md

 svg.appendChild(rect);
 ```

-And the following snippet is the equivalent SVG written using SvJs
+<p>And the following snippet is the equivalent SVG written using SvJs
 (don't worry about the details just yet; all you need to note is how
 concise it is vs. vanilla JavaScript).
 The output of this code you can
-see in Figure 1-2.
+see in Figure 1-2.</p>

 ```
 const div = document.getElementById('stage');